qutech/QuMADA/docs/examples.rst

 Buffered 1D Measurements
 #############################

 Buffered measurements are required, as the communication between the measurement PC and the measurement hardware can slow down measurement significantly.
-For unbuffered measurements, QTools has to send get and set commands to the measurement hardware for every datapoints, whereas buffered measurements just require communication for starting the measurement and for reading the data after it finished.
+For unbuffered measurements QTools has to send get and set commands to the measurement hardware for every datapoint, whereas buffered measurements just require communication for starting the measurement and for reading the data afterwards.
 In Qtools buffered measurements are setup similarily to unbuffered ones.
 As for the gate mapping to get rid of driver specific commands for normal measurements, Qtools comes with a generic buffer class that maps the buffer and trigger settings to the used instruments.
 This requires a few changes to the way the measurement station is setup:

 .. code-block:: python

 	from qtools.instrument.buffered_instruments import BufferedMFLI as MFLI
 	from qcodes.instrument_drivers.Harvard.Decadac import Decadac
 	from qtools.instrument.mapping import (
 		add_mapping_to_instrument,
 		MFLI_MAPPING
 		)
 	from qtools.instrument.mapping.Harvard.Decadac import DecadacMapping
 	from qtools.instrument.mapping.base import map_gates_to_instruments

 	station = qc.Station

 	dac = Decadac(
 		"dac",
 		"ASRL6::INSTR",
 		min_val=-10,
 		max_val=10,
 		terminator="\n")
 	add_mapping_to_instrument(dac, mapping = DecadacMapping())
 	station.add_component(dac)